nickdrummond/ontology-browser/README.md

 The browser loads a single OWL ontology (and its imports) on startup and renders it for easy navigation.

+[Example using the Star Wars Ontology](https://star-wars-ontology.up.railway.app/) running on railway.app

 ![Image of Ontology browser](docs/astromech.png)

 ## Features